 A night nurse is a newborn specialist you can hire for as many or as few nights as you need to care for your baby.
 Typically, a night nurse helps new parents adjust during those first few weeks at home.
 They help to care for your newborn, while you get the sleep you desperately need.

 It’s important to note that night nurses may or may not have nurse training.
-However, they are trained and experienced in sleeping training, feeding, and caring for newborns and infants.
+However, they are trained and experienced in sleep training, feeding, and caring for newborns and infants.
 Some may even have specialized education when it comes to premature babies or babies with medical conditions.
 Night nurses also go by many other names, including night nanny, overnight nanny, newborn specialist.
 At West End Mamas, all of our night nannies are trained doulas.
 You can hire them in advance or during the first few weeks or months of bringing your newborn home.

 What Does a Night Nurse Do?